wsphd/csun-bana-607/README.md

 ## Sample, recent WSJ Headlines

-(Note: These articles can be accessed via the full citation at: [CSUN Library Access](https://ocw.smithw.org/bus312/librarymaterials.html)) - [CSUN Library Access](https://ocw.smithw.org/bus312/librarymaterials.html)
+(Note: These articles can be accessed via the full citation at: [CSUN Library Access](https://ocw.smithw.org/bus312/librarymaterials.html))

 * **Library: Moss (Zara/Dresses/Data/Profits)**
   * How can a smaller fashion retailer use deep business analytics to compete in every aspect of managing the business?